-We have seen in the previous section that \propnoun{} guarantees that network stability and synchronization can be characterized by a stability analysis of the isolated units.
-In this section we identify some classes of relations that are \prop.
-In particular, we will provide conditions under which abstract Cauchy Problems define \prop{} relations.
+We have seen in the previous section that \propnoun{} allows network stability and synchronization to be determined by a stability analysis of the isolated units.
+In this section, we will provide conditions under which abstract Cauchy problems define \prop{} relations.
 These conditions will be used in the next sections for parabolic equations and delayed ordinary differential equations.